Theodore Caplow: Science Barge

-Theodore Caplow is best known for conceiving and developing the Science Barge urban farm in 2006.
-The Science Barge functions as both an experimental platform for closed-loop high-efficiency food production using renewable energy and an educational tool to improve opportunities for hands-on “experiential” STEM (science, technology, engineering, math) learning for inner city students.
-In 2009, the Science Barge was named "Best Class Trip" by New York Magazine.
+Caplow is known for conceiving and developing the Science Barge urban farm in 2006.
+The Science Barge functions as both an experimental platform for closed-loop high-efficiency food production using renewable energy and an educational tool to improve opportunities for hands-on "experiential" STEM (science, technology, engineering, mathematics) learning for inner city students.
+In 2009, the Science Barge was named "Best Class Trip" by New York magazine.

 Caplow conceived of the project, raised and contributed funding, determined which systems to include on the barge, and drew the initial plans.
-Execution of the design and various details of the greenhouse, water recovery, and solar/wind power systems were completed by the entire team at NY Sun Works.
-After being stationed in Hudson River Park from 2006 to 2008, the Science Barge moved to Yonkers, NY where it continues to host educational tours for school children during the week and is open for public visitation on the weekends.
-Over the years, the Science Barge has received a significant amount of national and international press including articles from National Geographic and the New York Times.
+Execution of the design and various details of the greenhouse, water recovery, and solar/wind-power systems were completed by the entire team at New York Sun Works.
+After being stationed in Hudson River Park from 2006 to 2008, the Science Barge moved to Yonkers, New York, where it continues to host educational tours for school children during the week and is open for public visitation on the weekends.
+Over the years, the Science Barge has received a significant amount of national and international press including articles from National Geographic and The New York Times.

-In March 2015, a team led by Nathalie Manzano and including Caplow won the inaugural Knight Cities Challenge from the John S. and James L. Knight Foundation with a proposal to build a Miami Science Barge in downtown Miami, FL.
+In March 2015, a team led by Nathalie Manzano and including Caplow won the inaugural Knight Cities Challenge from the John S. and James L. Knight Foundation with a proposal to build a Miami Science Barge in downtown Miami, Florida.
 It launched in April 2016.
-Similar to the Science Barge in NY, it was off grid and focused on sustainability.
+Similar to the Science Barge in New York, it was off-grid and focused on sustainability.
 The Miami Science Barge though, also concentrated on marine ecology and conservation in Biscayne Bay, and emphasized clean aquaculture for the domestic production of seafood.
 The Miami Science Barge was destroyed by Hurricane Irma in 2017.

-Vertical Farming Technology
+Vertical-farming technology

-Caplow invented the Vertically Integrated Greenhouse (VIG) with Zakery Ward Adams.
+Caplow invented the vertically integrated greenhouse (VIG) with Zakery Ward Adams.
 The invention is listed as Patent US20090307973 and was published in December 2009.
 The VIG consists of vertically stacked plant trays that can be moved to maximize plant light capture and shade as necessary.
 In addition to the trays and suspension system, the VIG system includes a closed-loop water distribution system which consists of a reservoir, a pump, and a water supply tube for growing plants hydroponically.
-According to the patent abstract, “the design is particularly well-suited for installation in a double-skin façade of a building, or in an interior atrium, lobby, or similar structure.”
+According to the patent abstract, "the design is particularly well-suited for installation in a double-skin façade of a building, or in an interior atrium, lobby, or similar structure".
 Caplow and Adams built and installed prototypes of the VIG on the Science Barge (2008), at PS 333 in Manhattan (2010), and at PS 89 in Brooklyn (2011), and Caplow built an improved VIG at the Miami Museum of Science (2012) and on the Miami Science Barge (2016) but the design has yet to see commercial use.